ark-lang/ark/SPECIFICATION.md

 	int x = 5 + 5 + 5 + 5;

-so the invalid expression is written like this:
+is invalid and will not parse!
+It should be written like this:

 	int x = ((5 + 5) + (5 + 5));